axjms1/maker_portfolio/content/_index.md

 <div class="container-fluid">
     <div class="justify-content-center row">
         <div class="col col-auto col-lg-7 px-0">
             <p class="lead text-center">I live in the Treasure Valley of Idaho and work as a test engineer at <a href="https://www.onsemi.com">OnSemi</a>.
 I help test and design <a href="https://en.wikipedia.org/wiki/Photodiode">photodiodes</a>.
-When I started the MET program in the spring of 2022 I was working as an IT administrator at an online charter school.
-Although my career has switched gears significantly during the course of this program I have found it to be very rewarding.</p>
+I have adapted this porfolio website from my final MET portfolio but this contains the projects and work from EDTECH 538- Maker Tech: Physical Computing and STEAM Education.</p>
         </div>
     </div>
 </div>